LukvonStrom/cloud-serverless-url-shortener/README.md

 ## Useful commands

- * `npm run build`  compile typescript to js (nescessary to execute it with node.js)
+ * `npm run build`
+ compile typescript to js (nescessary to execute it with node.js)
- * `npm run test`   perform the jest unit tests (only after building)
+ * `npm run test`
+ perform the jest unit tests (only after building)
+ * `npm run cdk:bootstrap`
+ When deploying to the AWS account for the first time, use this command first.
+Otherwise this error appears: ```❌ ShortenerStack failed: Error: This stack uses assets, so the toolkit stack must be deployed to the environment (Run "cdk bootstrap aws://unknown-account/unknown-region")```
- * `npm run deploy` deploy this stack to your default AWS account/region (only after building)
+ * `npm run deploy`
+ deploy this stack to your default AWS account/region (only after building)
- * `npm run cdk:diff`   compare deployed stack with current state
+ * `npm run cdk:diff`
+ compare deployed stack with current state
- * `npm run cdk:synth`  emits the synthesized CloudFormation template
+ * `npm run cdk:synth`
+ emits the synthesized CloudFormation template

+ ## Prod environment:
+ The productive environment, wo which the CICD pipeline points is hosted at: [https://ixuxezz71d.execute-api.eu-central-1.amazonaws.com/](https://ixuxezz71d.execute-api.eu-central-1.amazonaws.com/)

  ## Generated Architecture Image
  Below you'll find an automagically generated architecture image, which is generated from the whole CDK stack.